feroult/yawp/README.md

 ### Shields

-Shields are the way provide security to your model's rest APIs.
-Througth the Shields allow and disallow access based on your business needs, for instance, the roles of the current logged user.

-To create a Shield, extend the Shield class for your endpoint:
+With Shields it is possible to provide security to your APIs (custom and default actions).
+It works like a firewall white list where you can specify what is allowed.
+To create a simple Shield, extend the Shield class for your endpoint:

 ```java
 public class PersonShield extends Shield<Person> {
 }
 ```

-By simply creating this class, you could try your APIs again and find out that none of them work anymore.
-That is because Shields by default block every action, like create, show or list.
-You need to specify what you want to allow, and you can do so by overriding the methods for actions you want:
+Since this Shield works like a white list, by simply creating this class, all the rest actions get instantly blocked (they will return 404 in production).
+Now, you can specify what kind of action you want to allow based on some business rules.
+You can do this by overriding the methods of the Shield base class.
+For instance, to allow only the show rest action of the person's model to be accessed by everyone, we can add this method to your Shield:

 ```java
     @Override